mdresch/adpa.net/docs/REVIEW_SUMMARY_README.md

 A: Yes.
 Blazor Server scales well with proper architecture.
 Can also use Blazor WebAssembly for even better scaling.

 **Q: Is Microsoft committed to Blazor long-term?**
 A: Yes.
-Blazor is a core part of .NET 9 and actively developed by Microsoft.
+Blazor is part of ASP.NET Core, supported in .NET 8 LTS, and actively developed by Microsoft.

 **Q: How easy is it to hire Blazor developers?**
 A: Very easy.
 Any C# developer can learn Blazor in 1-2 weeks.
 Much easier than finding React experts.